NASA-PDS/registry-client/docs/source/installation/index.rst

 Windows Installation
 --------------------

-To install the Deep Archive software on Windows comprises the following steps:
+To install the software on Windows comprises the following steps:

 1. Installing Python 3.11 for Windows
 2. Creating a "virtual environment" to contain an isolated instance of Python 3.11